 Rethinking New Work Structures

 Business continuity and service delivery fulfillment have one thing in common during the height of the pandemic: both were re-evaluated and restructured into a more flexible workflow with better efficiency and less friction points.
 From 2021 and beyond, businesses will have to redouble their contingencies on flexible business processes to maintain productivity.
-This, while being prepared for both local and international disruptions.
+This is while being prepared for both local and international disruptions.

 Virtual Infrastructure and Services